zertyz/encryptable-tokio-fs/README.md

 A drop-in, API-identical replacement for `tokio::fs` with transparent opt-in, non-framing stream cipher encryption.

-This crate is a full API mirror of `tokio::fs`.
+This crate _is_ *aims to be* a full API mirror of `tokio::fs`.
 When a cryptographic key is provided, data is automatically encrypted/decrypted using the `XChaCha20` stream cipher during file reads and writes, requiring zero application-side code changes.

 To use it:
 1) Search and replace all `tokio::fs` for `encryptable-tokio-fs::fs`